MetaCenterCloudPuppet/cesnet-hue/README.markdown

 ####`hdfs_hostname`

 Hadoop HDFS hostname.
-Required.
+Default: undef.

+The value is required for non-HA HDFS cluster (for HDFS HA, the parameters *httpfs_hostname* and *defaultFS* must be used instead).

 ####`httpfs_hostname`

 HTTPFS proxy hostname, if available.
-Default: true.
+Default: undef.

 It is required with HDFS High Availability.
-It should be the same machine as Apache Hue.
+We recommend to have it on the same machine with Apache Hue.

 ####`hive_server2_hostname`